 Stormwater Pollution Prevention Plan (SWPPP) “Stormwater Pollution Prevention Plan” and “SWPPP” mean those plans, drafted for or reviewed and submitted to the California Water Quality Control Board, that governs Facility and Landfill operations with respect to the protection of the water according to the Clean Water Act.

-Substantial Completion "Substantial Completion" means the stage of the work for the Facility Expansion when the Facility is operational and has completed any necessary performance of similar testing.
+Substantial Completion "Substantial Completion" means the stage of the work for the Facility Expansion when the Facility is operational and has completed any necessary performance or similar testing.

 Term.
 “Term” has the meaning set forth in Section 4.2 of this Agreement.